 Class A Commercial Truck Driving Program

 With the expansion of the local industry and the resources needed for growth, there is a significant demand for individuals with a Class A Commercial Driver’s License.
-Lamar State College Orange offers a six-week training program designed to “Get Your Future in Gear”.
+Lamar State College Orange offers a training program designed to “Get Your Future in Gear” in under 2 months.

 Class Schedule - Day Classes

 Monday - Thursday 7:00 a.m. to 5:00 p.m.

 Applicants to the Lamar State College Orange Commercial Truck Driving program must: